guillaumeagile/code-review-UP/src/12_RefactoringGolf/README.md

-# Hole 1 to Hole 2

-Change the code in hole 1 to be identical to the code in hole 2; implementation and tests can change.
+# Warmup : make it green

 ## Refactorings

-- Tackle code comments, long method and large class
-  - Extract method
+- all tests are red, why?  maybe just a little mistake (learn to understand the errors displayed in the tests)
+- one variable name is not satisfying, fix it

 ## Tips